[ home ] [ years ] [ history ] [ related ] [ where? ] [ about ] [ links ]

 I dislike disclaimers and legalese, but it is important to me that nobody mistakes this website for anything other than what it is - a nonprofit independent source of State Government-developed information - and that it remains available to all so that they can learn from the information that was published so many years ago.

-If you look through the scanned pages, you might notice the original mailing labels on many of the back pages.
-This is one of the neatest things, I think, about collecting these from a hodge-podge of sources - I get all sorts of interesting names, plain and elaborate; big city and small town addresses; Michigan and outstate; and so on.
-People who read the magazine when it was new, all those years ago.
-It's the equivalent of buying old books with interesting inscriptions to people you've never met, or exlibris labels with the elaborate name of the former owner.
+It's the equivalent of buying old books with interesting inscriptions to people you've never met, or ex-libris labels with the elaborate name of the former owner.
 Of course nowadays you see people making all sorts of effort to remove any actual address labels off of everything, as if some terrorist is going to find a magazine in a dentist's office (or on a website) and decide to go after that person, since it's so hard to find an actual address to target using any other method...
 Anyway, that's nuts.
-If you are someone who's name's on a label, or know/knew someone who's label shows up here, contact me.
-You might convince me to 'blackstripe' the label on the scans, but more likely I'll offer to reunite you with some of the old magazines and ask you about what it was like to get them in the mail every couple of months, back in the good old days.

 On copyrights:

-(The background is old knotty pine at the excellent, friendly, cheap, and fairly original Birchwood Motel in St. Ignace.
+(The background is old knotty pine at the excellent, friendly, cheap, and still fairly original Birchwood Motel in St. Ignace.
 Recommended.)

-Website by Robert Liebermann | © and last edit: 2011.03.16
+Website by Robert Liebermann | © and last edit: 2016.11.25

 location: http://michiganconservation.net/about.htm